Last Updated on

 In the north of Italy, Verona is one of the richest cities in Roman remains.
 These include the Porta Borsari, a city gate at the beginning of the decumanus maximus; the Porta Leoni, only half of which remains, attached to a later building; the Arco dei Gavi, dismantled in the Napoleonic period and rebuilt next to Castelvecchio in the 1930s; the Ponte Pietra; the Roman theatre, excavated in the mid-19th century and restored for use in spectacles; and the Amphitheatre Arena, the second-largest after the Colosseum in Rome (originally a wall of three orders surrounded it, but this collapsed in an earthquake in the 12th century).

 Despite all the history which can be found in Verona, it is still best known for someone who never once visited: William Shakespeare.

 The story of Romeo and Juliette still is a huge draw for the city.
 The House of Juliette is a tourist attraction run by the city and there is a bronze statue of Juliette in the courtyard of the house underneath a balcony.

 The attractions related to a fictional story by a 16th Century English playwright are not what make Verona a world heritage site, however.
 Verona dates back to the Romans and their presence is felt by the largest and most significant attraction in the city: the Roman Arena.

-Verona also has a host of fortifications which ring the city which harken back to its days as a city state.
+Verona also has a host of fortifications that ring the city which harkens back to its days as a city-state.